What is Light Therapy and What Can it Do for Me?

 Red and Near-Infrared Light help to Reduce Inflammation in Cells, Boost Energy and Efficiency

-In our skin, this results in better collagen and elastin production leading to reduction of fine lines and wrinkles, better skin tone and overall health of the skin.
+In our skin, this results in better collagen and elastin production leading to reduction of fine lines and wrinkles, better skin tone, and overall skin health.

 For our brains and well-being, Near-Infrared light can penetrate as much as 1-1/2 inches through bone giving the cells in our brains a boost resulting in better memory, energy, alertness, and improved cognition.